 Read more here.

 We’ve made a lot of progress on this commitment.
-As of April 2015, approximately 25% of the power consumed by our global infrastructure comes from renewable energy sources.
-By the end of 2016, we intend to reach 40%.
+At the end of 2016, more than 40% of the power consumed by our global infrastructure came from renewable energy sources, and we set a goal to be powered by 50% renewable energy by the end of 2017.

+Amazon Wind Farm US Central 2 is a 189 megawatt wind farm in Hardin County, Ohio.
+The wind farm is expected to generate over 580,000 megawatt hours of wind energy annually - or enough to power approximately 53,000 US homes4 each year.

+Amazon Solar Farm US East is an 80 megawatt solar farm in Accomack County, Virginia.
+The solar farm went into operation in October 2016 and is expected to generate approximately 170,000 megawatt hours of solar power annually – or enough to power approximately 15,000 US homes4 in a year.
+Click here to watch the video.

 Amazon Wind Farm Fowler Ridge is a 150 megawatt wind farm in Benton County, Indiana.
-This wind farm is expected to generate approximately 500,000 megawatt hours of wind power annually (as of January 1, 2016) – or the equivalent of that used by approximately 46,000 US homes4 in a year.
+The wind farm went into operation in January 2016 and is expected to generate approximately 500,000 megawatt hours of wind power annually – or enough to power approximately 46,000 US homes4 in a year.
+Click here to watch the video.

-Amazon Solar Farm US East is a 80 megawatt solar farm in Accomack County, Virginia.
-This solar farm is expected to start generating approximately 170,000 megawatt hours of solar power annually as early as October 2016 – or the equivalent of that used by approximately 15,000 US homes4 in a year.

-Amazon Wind Farm US Central is a 100 megawatt wind farm in Paulding county, Ohio.
-The wind farm is expected to start generating approximately 320,000 megawatt hours of wind energy annually starting in May 2017, or enough to power more than 29,000 US homes in a year4.

 AWS announced a 4.8 megawatt hour pilot of Tesla’s energy storage batteries in its US West (Northern California) Region.
 Batteries are important for both data center reliability and as enablers for the efficient application of renewable power.
 They help bridge the gap between intermittent production, from sources like wind, and the data center’s constant power demands.
 For more information, please see the Tesla press kit here.